CSCfi/csc-user-guide/docs/ref.md

 automatically get their _target_ attribute set to `_blank` (unless explicitly set to something else) so that they'll&mdash;by default, at least in most browsers&mdash;open in a new browser tab.
 They're also suffixed with a <span class="csc-external-link"></span> icon to indicate this behaviour.

+When explicitly setting the _target_ attribute, the underscore in the value can [get mixed up](https://example.com){ target=_blank } with the syntax for _italicized_ text, producing unwanted results.
+In that case, *italicize* with asterisks instead.

 ## Buttons